sunshower-io/aurelia-aire/README.md

 With ruby and ruby-dev installed, `bundle install` and `bundle exec middleman server`

 ## Running the demo
+This assumes that you're already in the `aurelia-aire` directory.
-- In one terminal window:
+In one terminal window:
 - `cd aire`
 - `npm install && jspm install -y`
 - `gulp build watch`

-- In another terminal window:
+In another terminal window:
 - `cd demo`
 - `npm install && jspm install -y`
 - `jspm link ../aire/dist`